 Although it makes sense that a board will want to exercise care in who it approves, some boards are oppressive in the rules department.
 If there are indications that resales struggle in the building, you should consider that a red flag.

 Practice shows that co-op boards do not usually give a reason when rejecting purchasers.
-However, there are several reasons, known to knowledgeable real estate attorneys and experienced real estate brokers.
-Among them: purchaser financial issues, liquidity, high debt-to-income ratio, bad credit, job history, Pied-a-Terre, guarantor, or a low purchase price.
+However, there are several reasons known to knowledgeable real estate attorneys and experienced real estate brokers.
+Among them are: purchaser financial issues, liquidity, high debt-to-income ratio, bad credit, job history, Pied-a-Terre, guarantor issues, or a low purchase price.

 How Often Do the Maintenance Fees Go Up?